 We strongly advise you to contact the study advisor of the programme to which you are applying, well in advance of the start of your course, to inquire about the possibilities.
-You can discuss whether you are eligible for certain measures with the study advisor.
-One example of a practical measure is extra time when sitting exams.
+You can discuss whether you are eligible for certain arrangements with the study advisor.
+One example of a practical arrangement is extra time when sitting exams.

-If your studies are delayed as a result of circumstances beyond your control (e.g. disability), you may be eligible for various financial assistance for which you may be eligible.
+If your studies are delayed as a result of circumstances beyond your control (e.g. disability), you may be eligible for various forms of financial support.
 Many of these depend on whether you are eligible for a Dutch student grant (from DUO).

 Please contact your study advisor well before you start your degree programme to discuss your situation and determine which support options are available to you during your studies.
 These may differ from the services you had access to at a previous university or school.
 Agreements about these special services will be formalised in a contract.
 It is important to seek contact as soon as possible, to ensure that there is enough time to make the necessary arrangements.

 You can contact the study advisor for your degree programme via your Faculty Student Desk.
 Please note that the counselling system at University College Utrecht is different: there is a dedicated Disability Services Coordinator, who you can contact about studying with a disability.